guitareren/neural-network/README.md

 The project is designed as an educational example to illustrate how **neural networks** can approximate **non-linear functions** and be extended to more complex tasks such as **character recognition** or **word generation**.

+- `neural-networkExample.cpp` demonstrates a basic implementation of a neural network in C++.
+- `neural-networkWithUserInput.cpp` illustrates an interactive example where the user queries the AI about XOR gate operations, and the AI provides the corresponding output.

+---

+## How to Use
+- Create a new C++ Console Application in the Visual Studio IDE.
+- Copy the source code from GitHub and paste it into your main.cpp file.
+- Build and run the project — the program will execute successfully.

 ---

 ## Features